 One of our primary goals is to assist residents in finding a place within the recovering community.
 We help residents make connections with others in recovery to ensure that each resident has a support system in place.
 We also offer vocational assistance through a twice-weekly employment group and through our relationships with a network of local recovery-friendly employers.
+Dawn Farm also offers specialty housing for parents with young children at our Strong Roots location.
 Our housing facilities are LGBTQ friendly.
 Transgender residents are assigned housing in accordance with their self-identified gender.

 Continuum of Care

 Transitional housing serves a vital role in the continuum of care—it provides the link between high-intensity treatment and the ultimate goal of a full return to the community.
 After treatment, people in early recovery need a safe place to learn how to integrate their recovery with the other dimensions of their life.
 Transitional housing offers that supportive environment for residents to engage in employment/education, build strong relationships, and learn to have fun—all without drugs or alcohol.
 This is why we permit residents to live in transitional housing for up to two years.
 Our integration with other Dawn Farm programs means that our house managers communicate with other program staff to ensure that residents are attending any required outpatient/aftercare groups.